Alice Namuli Blazevic

 - ‘Oil and Gas in Uganda and Ghana.’
 Article published in the Hogan Lovells LLP Africa Journal – 2015.

-Alice is an Associate Partner at Katende, Ssempebwa & Company Advocates, specialising in Commercial transactions.
+Alice is a Partner at Katende, Ssempebwa & Company Advocates, specialising in Commercial transactions.

-She has over fifteen (15) years’ experience in Corporate & Commercial Transactions, specialising in Projects and Infrastructure Finance, Mergers & Acquisitions, PPP’s, and the Energy Sector.
+She has over fifteen (15) years’ experience in Corporate & Commercial Transactions, specialising in Projects and Infrastructure Finance, Mergers & Acquisitions, PPP’s, and the Energy, Oil & Gas Sector.

 She is currently pursuing a course in Artificial Intelligence titled ‘Elements of AI’ from the University of Helsinki, Finland.